-The US is currently the largest funder of grants to Cambodia,17 in part because US strategy almost exclusively provides grants over loans,18 and because other donors moved from grants to loan financing when Cambodia transitioned to Lower Middle-Income status.
+The US is currently the largest funder of grants to Cambodia, in part because US strategy almost exclusively provides grants over loans, and because other donors moved from grants to loan financing when Cambodia transitioned to Lower Middle-Income status.
 US grants are thus increasingly important for NGOs seeking funding.
-A loss of US grants to Cambodia and to NGOs would mean fewer alternative routes other than the CSA Forum.
+A loss of US grants to Cambodia and to NGOs would mean fewer alternative routes other than the "If the US was to withdraw, so might the hope for reform.
+A US withdrawal would be about walking away from the people, not the government."